trojan-gfw/trojan/docs/protocol.md

 ### Passive Detection

-Because the traffic is protected by `TLS` (it is the users' responsible to use a valid certificate) and if you are visiting an `HTTP` site, the traffic looks exactly the same as `HTTPS` (there is only one `RTT` after `TLS` handshake).
+Because the traffic is protected by `TLS` (it is users' responsibility to use a valid certificate) and if you are visiting an `HTTP` site, the traffic looks exactly the same as `HTTPS` (there is only one `RTT` after `TLS` handshake).
 If you are not visiting an `HTTP` site, then the traffic looks exactly the same as `HTTPS` kept alive or `WebSocket`.

 [Homepage](.) | [Prev Page](overview) | [Next Page](config)